Werner-Staeblein/Project-3/README.md

     Some warnings on code lines slightly too long resulting from the use of variable names that might be slightly too long.
 Variable names are, however, more explanatory (conflict of variable name being self-explanatory versus maximum line length)

     Python Linter warns "expected 2 blank lines after class or function".
 At the same time, requirements for project 3 are: "there are no unnecessary repeated blank lines".
-So, when TWO lines are added after a function, the linter does NOT report warning.
+So, when TWO lines are added after a function, the linter does NOT report a warning.
 However, when TWO lines are added, the assessment requirements for the project would be violated.
 I decided to accept the warning of the Python Linter and satisfy the specifications laid out in the assessment guide for project 3.

 **<font color="red">Placeholder final python linter</font>**